canjs/canjs/docs/can-guides/introduction/technical.md

 In most other frameworks, you would probably decide to have some parent component fetch the list of all todos so you could pass different subsets to each component.
 This decreases the reusability and maintainability of the components, but it would result in just one network request instead of two.

-With CanJS, you don't have to choose between maintainability and performance.
+With CanJS, you don’t have to choose between maintainability and performance.
 You can decide to have each component fetch its data independently and [can-connect] will intelligently combine the two requests into one.

 This is made possible by the [can-set] algebra we discussed earlier. [can-connect] sees the outgoing requests, can determine that requests for `Todo.getList({completed: true, sort: 'completedDate'})` and `Todo.getList({completed: false, sort: 'priority'})` are equivalent to just one `Todo.getList({})` request, then make that single request and return the correct sorted data to each call.